yriyazi/UT-Adaptive_Control_400/README.md

 - Self-Tuning Regulators (STR) for Un-minimum Phase Systems
 - Self-Tuning Regulators (STR) for Continuous Systems

-## Contributing

-Contributions to this simulation repository are encouraged!
-If you encounter issues, have ideas for improvements, or want to add more advanced control scenarios, feel free to open an issue or submit a pull request.

 # Simulation3: Advanced Controllers for Adaptive Control

 This folder contains code and resources for exploring advanced control strategies in an adaptive control context.
 The simulation scenarios included are: